 IPVTL NVIDIA Decoding

-Tip: If you have multiple NVIDIA cards installed, specify which card to use in the settings above to balance the GPU load.
+If you have multiple NVIDIA cards installed, specify which card to use in the settings above to balance the GPU load.
+For example, assign NVDEC operations to GPU 0 and NVENC operations to GPU 1 to distribute computational load.
+This configuration can significantly improve throughput in high-volume transcoding scenarios.

 Monitor NVIDIA GPU Load